OscarGodson/EpicEditor/README.md

 ###API

 **API Notes:**
 The contractor is first (`EpicEditor()`), but everything after are methods of that constructor.
-Any parameter inside wrapped in square brackets like `load([calback])` below means the parameter optional.
+Any parameter inside wrapped in square brackets like `load([callback])` below means the parameter optional.

 **Table of Contents:**